 NIH mHealth Training Institute

-The National Institutes of Health (NIH), in collaboration with mHIMSS, will host the NIH mHealth Training Institute at the 2012 mHealth Summit.
+The NIH will host a NIH mHealth Training Institute as a satellite meeting for the mHealth Summit.
 The mHealth Institute is designed to provide behavioral and social scientists tools to successfully add mobile health technologies to their research in a collaborative team environment with mentorship from leaders in the fields of engineering, medicine and the behavioral and social sciences.

-This two-day Institute will provide participants with an overview of the central multidisciplinary aspects of mobile and wireless research.
-The training will follow a project from conception through dissemination led by a panel of experts.
+The two-day Institute provides participants with an overview of the central multidisciplinary aspects of mobile and wireless research.
+The training will follow a project form conception through dissemination led by a panel of experts.
 Participants will be involved in didactic sessions targeting major cross-cutting research issues and interdisciplinary team exercises developing mHealth research projects.

-Missing data, machine learning, longitudinal data analysis, modeling and visualization
+Evaluation: Missing data, machine learning, longitudinal data analysis, modeling and visualization.